fayaz2908-gif/VAR-ANALYSIS/README.md

 # Market Risk Analysis & VaR Modeling

 ## Project Overview
-[cite_start]This repository contains the technical implementation of my research project, **"Analysis of market risk measurement techniques with focus on VaR"**, completed during my internship at the **Indian Bank Corporate Office (Risk Management Department)**.
+This repository contains the technical implementation of my research project, **"Analysis of market risk measurement techniques with focus on VaR"**, completed during my internship at the **Indian Bank Corporate Office (Risk Management Department)**.

 The project focuses on calculating potential losses in financial portfolios by applying statistical models to historical price data.